-It is a common practice for World Archery Registered Tournaments or Registered National Tournaments Judges will conduct Equipment Inspection.
+It is routinely expected that, at World Archery Registered Tournaments or Registered Open Tournaments, Judges will conduct Equipment Inspections.
 Each competitor’s equipment is checked.

-Judges may choose to carry out Equipment Inspection during the event.
+Judges may choose to carry out the Equipment Inspection before or during the event.
 Judges may also carry out spot checks.

-It should be remembered World Archery rules details for recurve what is allowed to be used and for compound equipment what is not allowed, as most equipment is allowed in compound.
+It should be remembered that World Archery Rules (generally) detail what is allowed to be used for recurve equipment and what is not allowed for compound equipment; as most equipment is allowed in the compound division.

-Equipment Inspection time should be advertised on the entry form or program and will you to bring equipment you intend to use that day for inspection.
+Equipment Inspection time should be advertised on the entry form or program and you will need to bring all the equipment you intend to use that day for inspection.

-You will be asked to present your equipment in such a manner to allow the Judge to hold the equipment with both hand as the handle leaves the riser with the stabilisers pointing down, as demonstrated in the photo below.
+You will be asked to present your equipment in a manner which allows the Judge to hold the equipment with both hands, with the stabilisers pointing down, as demonstrated in the photo below.

 The Judge will check the overall appearance of the bow but never hold the bow by the grip.
-Hands may be sweaty or greasy from sunscreen and they do wish to leave traces on the bow grip.
+(Hands may be greasy from sunscreen and they do not wish to leave traces on the bow grip.)

 1. Check the string and attachments with focus on the possibility of finding additional sighting aids including marks on the string.
-They may check the height of the centre serving to ensure the end doe snot come into your vision when at full draw, you may be using this as a rear sight.
+They may check the height of the centre serving to ensure the end does not come within the archer's vision when at full draw; this could be used as a rear sight.

 Attachments such as a kisser button and up to two nocking points are permitted.

-The Judge will also check the Fibre optic (if being used) The overall length of the sight, the fibre optic sight pin is considered to be a separate unit which may be a max of 2cm in a straight line.
+The Judge will also check the optic fibre (if being used) The overall length of the fibre optic sight pin is considered to be a separate unit which may be a max of 2 cm in a straight line.
 The housing supporting the fibre optic pin may be a max

 3. Check the arrow rest, plunger button and draw check indicator.

-4. Check the pressure point of the arrow rest (point arrow makes contact with the rest) in relationship to the pivot point (deepest part) of the bow handle, this distance must not exceed four (4) cm.
+4. Check the pressure point of the arrow rest (the point at which the arrow makes contact with the rest) in relationship to the pivot point (deepest part) of the bow handle, this distance must not exceed 4 cm.